gradle/gradle/design-docs/play-support.md

 - verify that play app can be built and executed with play version 2.3.5 and 2.2.3
 - Can configure port for launched PlayApp: default is 9000

+#### Open issue

+- Stopping the app with Ctrl-D?
+- Testing stopping via keyboard interaction with Daemon (currently test is disabled)

 ### Story: Developer tests a basic Play application

 - Add a `Test` test task per binary that runs the play application tests based on JUnit TestRunner against the binary